ian-nai/raku_lemmatize/README.md

 # Raku Lemmatize
-A Raku module to lemmatize strings and lists.
+A Raku module to lemmatize strings and lists, with support for 24 languages.

 ## Installation
 Install using zef: